All Episodes

 Our pioneering gasoline electric hybrid introduced in 1999 has become an object of adoration to the world's enlightened car buyers.

-Our competitors, including America's Big Three, are rushing out hybrid vehicles of their own.
+Our competitors, including America's big three, are rushing out hybrid vehicles of their own.

-Unconfirmed media reports say that we at Toyota intend to double our hydro hybrid output to 500,000 vehicles next year.
+Unconfirmed media reports say that we at Toyota intend to double our hybrid output to 500,000 vehicles next year.

 Along with other members of the auto industry, we will be lobbying for tax breaks and HOV privileges for hybrid vehicles.